MDAnandaB35/michi-robot/server/HTTPS_DEPLOYMENT.md

-# HTTPS Deployment Guide for Michi Robot
+# HTTPS Deployment Guide for Michi Robot (IP-Only Setup)

-This guide will help you set up HTTPS for your Quart server on EC2 to resolve the Mixed Content error, and also includes local development setup.
+This guide will help you set up HTTPS for your Quart server on EC2 without requiring a domain name, and also includes local development setup.

 ## Problem